Forest Tender is a nature-based yoga and wellness cohort for QT+/BIPOC* activists.

 Sola Habibi is a multi-heritage ~ Palestinian, Ecuadorian, and Italian ~ non-binary, neurospicy queer from the Bay Area.
 An author, space curator, facilitator, entrepreneur, griever, creator, yoga instructor, organizer, and systems thinker, they value connection, care, and community in all that they do.
 Organizing with mutual aid groups and non-profits since 2016, Sola has burned out on more than 5 occasions, each time they have returned to this work with evolved skills and tools to navigate the stress of community organizing.
 In 2023, they received their 200 Hour Yoga Teacher Training Certification and since then have hosted healing spaces using yogic tools for processing grief, building community, and supporting the mental health and wellness of QT+BIPOC in the Bay Area.

-Special guest facilitators:
+Special guest facilitator:

 Meesha (they/she); a queer diasporic South Asian (Kashmiri/Punjabi) decolonial yoga guide, seeker, organizer, artist, and fairy.
 In more traditional yogic terms: they come from a saṃpradāya (lineage) of Nath Yogis and Vedic scholars.
 Meesha’s classes are a space to learn Shaiva-Shakta Tantra philosophy (how to apply yoga philosophy in daily life), āsana (physical practice of yoga), prāṇāyāma (breath work), and dhyāna (meditation).
 Her Kuladaivaṃ (lineage deity) is Ardanarishvara (a two spirit representation of ShivaShakti).